Business Continuity

 Analysis

-Analysis is the stage of the BCM Lifecycle where we review and assess your organization to identify its objectives, how it functions, and the constraints of its operating environment.
-The main technique used to analyse the organization is the Business Impact Analysis (BIA).
-A risk and threat assessment is also undertaken at this stage.
+Analysis is the stage of the BCM system where we review and assess your organization to identify its objectives, how it functions, and the constraints of its operating environment.
+The main technique used to analyze the organization is the Business Impact Analysis (BIA).
+A Risk and Threat Assessment is also undertaken at this stage.

 04